vedscorpuz/todo-app/README.md

 # todo-app
-To Do List Application for mobile
+To Do List Application for mobile.
 Currently unfinished

 ### Technologies used:
 React Native, JavaScript, HTML/CSS